 Top 10 Cities With the Lowest Cost of Living

-According to data from the second quarter of 2016, Reno, Nevada tops the list as the city with the lowest cost of living.2 But there are lots of other great options across the country, from Georgia to Idaho.
+According to data from Numbeo for the second quarter of 2016, Reno, Nevada tops the list as the city with the lowest cost of living.
+But there are lots of other great options across the country, from Georgia to Idaho.
 Why not explore the lowest-cost-of-living cities where you can live, learn, and work—all while stretching your dollars as far as possible?
 You may find that goals like owning a home and growing your savings or investments become more achievable when you live in one of the lowest cost cities.

 - Reno, NV—42.9 percent lower than NYC

 - Omaha, NE—36.4 percent lower

 - Savannah, GA—35.2 percent lower

 - Eugene, OR—34.2 percent lower

 - Boise, ID—33.8 percent lower

 Top 10 Most Expensive States to Live in Within the U.S.

 Some of the most expensive states to live in probably come as no surprise.
 For example, Hawaii tops the list due to the islands' high costs for items ranging from fuel and electricity to real estate and food.
 And because many people want to know where to find the lowest cost of living in California, it probably isn't a shock to learn that the state comes in at number three on the list.